Interim reporting definition

 • Statement of cash flows.
 For the current fiscal year-to-date period, and the corresponding period for the immediately preceding fiscal year.

 The precise format and contents of interim reports issued by publicly-held companies are defined by the Securities and Exchange Commission.
-These reports are reviewed by a company's auditors, rather than undergoing a complete audit (which would be impractical, given the rapidity with which these reports are released to the public).
+These reports are reviewed by a company's auditors, rather than undergoing a complete audit.
+It is not possible for auditors to conduct a complete audit for each interim report, since this requires more time than the reporting entities are allowed in which to release their financial statements to the investment community.

 Related AccountingTools Course